 - The amount of any potential liability for an employer shared responsibility payment.

 Health e(fx) Enterprise™ tracks all service hours worked for all employees within your organization and automates the look-back measurements for your employee populations for you—for both ongoing and new employees.
-We provide you a report detailing the average number of hours worked over the course of a standard measurement period and resulting eligibility status for each employee in your organization.
+We provide you a report detailing the average number of hours worked over the course of each measurement period and resulting eligibility status for each employee in your organization.
 The result is a solution that gives you an accurate understanding of your company’s look-back considerations, whenever you need it.
 So you can keep looking forward for your business.